WINIFRED RISER

 Winifred Kelsey Riser

 An art history major at Princeton, Winifred began taking classes at the Glassell School of Art at the Museum of Fine Arts, Houston in 2008.
-She is currently a member of the XXII class of Glassell’s respected Block program.
-Her work has been displayed throughout Houston and she has received a merit award from Glassell.
+She was a member of the Glassell’s respected Block program.
+Her work has been displayed throughout Houston and in cherished private collections throughout the state.
 She is also the author and illustrator of Max Moves to Moscow, 2002.

-She lives with her husband and three active boys.
+She lives with her husband, three active boys and three lazy dogs.

 Poet Mary Oliver inspires her to work with her “Instructions for living a life: Pay attention.
 Be astonished.
 Tell about it.”